tamari92/kf2-tournament/rules.md

 # Section 6: Match Scheduling
 ### 6.1 - Rounds & Scheduling
-Pairings, brackets, and other pertinent information for each round will be posted by the Tournament Staff at the beginning of the round.
+Pairings, brackets, and other pertinent information for each round shall be posted by the Tournament Staff at the beginning of the round.

 ### 6.2 - Scheduling Duties
 For all phases of the tournament, matches must be confirmed with the Tournament Staff at least **48 hours** before the projected match start time to allow for time to prepare.